+Relevant Question Answer

+provisions

-Relevant provisions Question Answer 62.
-Paragraph 10.8 of the AML/CFT Guideline Accuracy of originator information How should an ordering institution ensure that the required originator information is accurate?
-The required originator information is deemed to be accurate if the identity of the originator has been verified in compliance with the AMLO and the AML/CFT Guideline.
-No further verification of the originator information is normally required, although ordering institutions may exercise their discretion to do so in individual cases.
-63. Paragraph 10.8 of the AML/CFT Guideline Originator's address For wire transfers over \$8,000,can the originator's address accompanying the wire transfer be a PO box address?
+70. Paragraph 10.8 of the AML/CFT Guideline Originator's address For wire transfers over \$8,000,can the originator's address accompanying the wire transfer be a PO box address?
 The address information accompanying the wire transfer should be sufficient to identify clearly the location of party / parties for sanctions screening and AML/CFT monitoring purposes.
 Therefore, having a Post Office (PO) Box as an address should be avoided except where no alternative exists.

+Reco Record-keeping

-Rec ord-keeping 64.
-Chapter 8 of the AML/CFT Guideline Record-keeping of unsuccessful applicants For cases of unsuccessful application for business, is an AI required to retain the identification records and documents in relation to the unsuccessful applicants?
+71. Chapter 8 of the AML/CFT Guideline Record-keeping of unsuccessful applicants For cases of unsuccessful application for business, is an AI required to retain the identification records and documents in relation to the unsuccessful applicants?
 Under the AMLO, there is no requirement for an AI to maintain records and documents involving unsuccessful applicants.
 This, however, does not preclude the AI from retaining the relevant records and documents in order to meet its other statutory obligations.

-Relevant provisions Question Answer Issu Issues relating to financial group 65.
-Paragraph 4.1.6 of the AML/CFT Guideline Managed in substance What is meant by the term "managed in substance" within the meaning of paragraph?
+Issu Issues relating to financial group

+72. Paragraph 4.1.6 of the AML/CFT Guideline Managed in substance What is meant by the term "managed in substance" within the meaning of paragraph?
 The term "managed in substance" refers to the substantive aspects of the business relationship, rather than the performance of mere administrative or back-office functions.
 Such a determination has to take into account the particular circumstances of an AI.
 In general, if an AI carries out relationship management for a customer whose account is booked outside Hong Kong, the AI will have a business relationship with the customer (see definition of business relationship in Part 1 of Schedule 2 to the AMLO).
 For the avoidance of doubt, relationship management may take place from more than one location.

-66. Paragraph 3.15 of the AML/CFT Guideline Overseas subsidiaries With reference to section 22(1)(b) of Schedule 2, where a bank incorporated in Hong Kong has a subsidiary that carries on a securities or insurance business outside Hong Kong, will section 22 apply to such a subsidiary ie is the subsidiary regarded as "carrying on the same business as a financial institution in a place outside Hong Kong"?
+Relevant provisions Question Answer 73.
+Paragraph 3.15 of the AML/CFT Guideline Overseas subsidiaries With reference to section 22(1)(b) of Schedule 2, where a bank incorporated in Hong Kong has a subsidiary that carries on a securities or insurance business outside Hong Kong, will section 22 apply to such a subsidiary ie is the subsidiary regarded as "carrying on the same business as a financial institution in a place outside Hong Kong"?
 It should be noted that section 22(1)(b) of Schedule 2 states "the same business as an FI" but not "the same business as the FI".
 The term "FI" refers to an FI as defined in the AMLO, including authorized institution, licensed corporation, authorized insurer, etc. Therefore, so long as the overseas subsidiary carries out the business as any type of FI (not necessarily as the same type of the business of the parent company), then this provision will apply.
+74. Paragraph 3.17 the AML/CFT Guideline Group-wide information sharing Article 63 of the NSL stipulates that the relevant institutions, organisations and individuals who assist with the handling of a case shall keep confidential any information pertaining to the case.
+Would the sharing of information with overseas head offices/branches /subsidiaries for risk management purposes breach this requirement?
+As with existing obligations under the OSCO, DTROP and UNATMO, Als should also observe information confidentiality requirements under the NSL and must not disclose to another person any information or other matter which is likely to prejudice any investigation which might be conducted.
+The sharing of information with overseas head offices/branches/subsidiaries for risk management purposes, as global financial institution lawfully do now, will not be affected.

-Appendix 1 - Establishing source of wealth
+Appendix 1 - Establishing source of wealth5